 Most recent: Talking to a few girlfriends in the States, it's often apparent that their opinion of living Mexico was frozen in their heads circa 1980 during Spring Break but before Girls Gone Wild.

 Hola, I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, which you might start with my book, "If Only I Had a Place" a guide on renting for aspiring expats.
 You can rent luxuriously for even less than you thought possible.
 Avoid the pitfalls, and take advantage of the opporunities you have as a expat.

 I also wrote my first love, the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.
-Don't wait to get started once you're here.
-(Your brain isn't after, all, getting any younger) Get started today with my interactive links to the best tools, organized into lesson plans.
+Don't wait to get started once you're in Mexico.
+Get started today with my interactive links to the best tools, organized into lesson plans.